jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="hideif-boolean" %}

+### <a name="js show if"></a>`js show if`

+Sometimes you might want to do more complicated evaluations with on-screen variables than you can do with `show if` and `hide if`.
+When you use the `show if` and `hide if` field modifiers to refer to fields that are on the screen, you are able to test whether the fields are true, or have particular values, but you cannot do anything more complex, such as test whether the value is one of two values, or the values of two fields.

+The `js show if` and `js hide if` features allow you to use any arbitrary [JavaScript] expression to determine whether a field should be shown or not.
+In these expressions, the special [JavaScript] function [`val()`] is used to obtain the values of fields.
+Given the name of an on-screen field as a string, the [`val()`] function returns the current value of that field.

+{% include side-by-side.html demo="jsshowif" %}

+The string that is passed to [`val()`] must perfectly match the variable name that is used in the underlying [`question`].

+The field will be shown or hidden whenever any of the variables referenced with [`val()`] change.
+Thus, if your [JavaScript] expression does not use [`val()`], it will not be triggered except at the time the screen loads.
+Your expression is parsed, but is not evaluated, when determining what fields your expression references with [`val()`].
+Thus, if you pass something other than a literal string to [`val()`], you may find that the showing or hiding is not triggered, even though [`val()`] would return the appropriate value.

+### <a name="js hide if"></a>`js hide if`

+This works just like [`js show if`](#js show if), except that it hides the field instead of showing it.

 ### <a name="disable others"></a>`disable others`

 If `disable others` is set to `True`, then when the user changes the